thihara/mime-to-extensions/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-The ultimate javascript content-type utility.

 Similar to [mime-type](https://github.com/jshttp/mime-types), except for the additional functionality to list all extensions for a give mime type (content type) via the `allExtensions` method.

-Otherwise, the API is compatible.

 ## Install